mmmmmmpc/mta-journey/playbooks/roles/mod_cluster/README.md

 Mod_Cluster Role
 =========

-A role to deploy, and configure a Mod_Cluster + Apache HTTPD webserver as load balancer in RHEL7
+A role to deploy, and configure a Mod_Cluster + Apache HTTPD webserver as load balancer in RHEL8

 Requirements
 ------------

-The system to run this role has to be subscribed, and configured with the base, optional and extras repos.
+The system to run this role has to be subscribed, and configured with the default repos.

-It can be done in RHEL with the following commands (once subscribed):
+It can be done in RHEL8 with the following commands (once subscribed):
 ```
-subscription-manager repos --disable='*' --enable='rhel-7-server-rpms' --enable='jb-coreservices-1-for-rhel-7-server-rpms'
+subscription-manager repos --enable='jb-coreservices-1-for-rhel-8-x86_64-rpms'
 ```

 Role Variables